 Dr. Iris Lafferty is Chair of the Cognitive Studies and Instructional Design programs at Ashford University.
 She holds two Master’s degrees and a Doctorate in Education from Harvard University, and a Bachelor’s degree in Psychology from University of California, San Diego.
 Read her full bio.

-Online Cognitive Studies Bachelor's Degree Focus
+Online Cognitive Studies Bachelor's Degree Program

 Cognitive Studies is a versatile degree offering which includes the study of the brain and how we learn, solve problems, and make decisions.
 Discover the unique needs of learners with cognitive delays, as well as programs to address their needs.
 Learn to identify changes in brain development over time and their impact on cognitive functions.
 This curriculum is an interdisciplinary study with courses in psychology, education and neuroscience.